-This article applies if you are currently in the process of setting up for our NetSuite Purchase Order sync integration.
+This article applies if you are currently in the process of setting up the NetSuite Purchase Order sync integration.
 This is part of the implementation process for your sandbox

 Header vs. Line level information

 Purchase Order forms will typically contain information split into Header-level and Line-level fields.
-The header is information that will be only present ONCE for the entire PO, and Line can vary for each item (or service) requested.
+The Header-level fields are only present ONCE for the entire PO, and the Line-level fields can vary for each item (or service) requested.

 Procurify Custom Fields

 - These are limited to text fields and cannot be made mandatory.
-They are to be populated by the Purchaser when creating the PO.
+These are populated by the Purchaser when creating a PO.

 Defining the mapping

-We are pretty flexible here where there might be information you only need inside Procurify and need ignoring or information in NetSuite that you want to populate with a certain value that wouldn't be visible to your staff in Procurify - this is entirely possible.
+We are pretty flexible here where there might be information you only need inside Procurify and need ignoring or information in NetSuite that you want to populate with a specific value that wouldn't be visible to your staff in Procurify - this is entirely possible.